sfc-aqua/quisp/doc/ErrorModels.md

 *Note: This file contains some important background thoughts on how to handle non-Pauli errors.
 This grew to become our "error basis" representation.
+However, this description does not exactly correspond to the current implementation.
 At the time of this writing, the best documentation is Sec.
 5.3 of [Takaaki's master's thesis](https://arxiv.org/abs/1908.10758).*